Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 He licked his chops and enjoyed the afterglow for a moment.
 "From Earth?"

 "Cimbrean, actually, part of their agricultural offworlding project.
 A whole *planet* for growing food!
 We’re also looking at raising some Naxas out there, see how they take to the environment, y’know?
 I’m told Humans *really* like the meat and they’re super excited for the pelts, too.
-There’s this whole cottage industry around knitting, I guess…anyway.
+There’s this whole cottage industry around knitting, I guess... anyway.
 You didn’t answer my question."

 "Oh!"
 Fiin reached for another dumpling.
 "Yeah.
 Something about how, uh, there was a population bottleneck, and then an adaptive radiation, I think, and the two breeds evolved, then later teamed up?"

 "That’s only a little true.
-It’s what we can get back from the archeology…but here’s what we know, and this is really old knowledge.
+It’s what we can get back from the archeology... but here’s what we know, and this is really old knowledge.
 It ain’t secret but we don’t talk about it with just anyone, got it?"

 Fiin duck-nodded and popped the morsel in his mouth.
 It was Kwek.
 Yum.

 "Okay.
 So, our Clan has oral histories going back *really* far.
 We’ve got them going back to when we were all brownies and before the breeds separated."

-"…You’re serious."
+"...You’re serious."

 "Oh yeah.
 You’ll be getting the full story from our Loremaster when we can arrange it, but he’s doing research at the moment and can’t be disturbed."

 Fiin didn’t pick up on the hint.
 "Okay.
 So we have actual stories and we remember when we were one breed.
 What happened?"

-"Well…"
+"Well..."

 ----